 an EHT NDP Announcement frame followed after SIFS by an EHT sounding NDP followed after SIFS by a PPDU containing one or more EHT Compressed Beamforming/CQI frames, or

-Option 1 start

-a broadcast EHT NDP Announcement frame followed after SIFS by an EHT sounding NDP followed after SIFS by a BFRP Trigger frame followed by an HE TB PPDU or (#1103) EHT TB PPDUs, or

-a BFRP Trigger frame followed after SIFS by an HE TB PPDU or (#1103) EHT TB PPDU containing one or more EHT Compressed Beamforming/CQI frames

-Option 1 end

-Option 2 start

-a broadcast EHT NDP Announcement frame followed after SIFS by an EHT sounding NDP followed after SIFS by a BFRP Trigger frame followed by EHT TB PPDUs, or
+a broadcast EHT NDP Announcement frame followed after SIFS by an EHT sounding NDP followed after SIFS by a BFRP Trigger frame followed after SIFS by EHT TB PPDUs, or

 a BFRP Trigger frame followed after SIFS by an EHT TB PPDU containing one or more EHT Compressed Beamforming/CQI frames

-Option 2 end

 Instruction to 11be Editor: Modify texts in the subclause 26.10 as follows.

 Underline text is for addition, and strikeout text is for deletion.